risan/nginx-config/README.md

 **SSL Configuration**

-The SSL configuration is identical to the second server block:
+The SSL configuration directive is identical to the second server block:

 ```
 include conf.d/directive-only/ssl.conf;